API java : SynchronousQueue

 int drainTo(Collection<? super E> c, int maxElements)

-Removes at most the given number of available elements from this queue and adds them into the given collection.
+Removes at most the given number of available elements from this queue and adds them to the given collection.

 boolean isEmpty()